olistarri/hugb-group-5/docs/sprint2/SPRINT2-desicion protocol.md

 #08/09/2022 Finishing the definition of done.
 We had a short Discord meeting about the definition of done, went over it and the scrum master turned it in for further feedback.

+#15 - 18/09/22 Endpoint Tests
+We (Arnar and Ragnar) had been working on the endpoint tests.
+We divided the tasks between us on gitlab and worked indpendently in two seperate files, to prevent merge conflicts.
+Then when the majority of tests were ready, we merged the two files into one, making it easier to review.
+The other members helped us when we got stuck on some tests so it was good teamwork all around.